Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

     * For all strategies including native beacon chain ETH, Stakers at minimum must wait this amount of time before a withdrawal can be completed.
     To withdraw a specific strategy, it may require additional time depending on the strategy's withdrawal delay.
 See `strategyWithdrawalDelayBlocks` below.
 * `mapping(IStrategy => uint256) public strategyWithdrawalDelayBlocks`:
     * This mapping tracks the withdrawal delay for each strategy.
-This mapping value only comes into affect if `strategyWithdrawalDelayBlocks[strategy] > minWithdrawalDelayBlocks`.
+This mapping value only comes into effect if `strategyWithdrawalDelayBlocks[strategy] > minWithdrawalDelayBlocks`.
 Otherwise, `minWithdrawalDelayBlocks` is used.
 * `mapping(bytes32 => bool) public pendingWithdrawals;`:
     * `Withdrawals` are hashed and set to `true` in this mapping when a withdrawal is initiated.
 The hash is set to false again when the withdrawal is completed.
 A per-staker nonce provides a way to distinguish multiple otherwise-identical withdrawals.